- Rewards rate: 3X miles on eligible Alaska Airlines purchases, 2X miles on eligible gas, shipping and local transit, 1X mile on all other purchases

-New Alaska Airlines Business cardholders can earn 40,000 bonus miles after spending $2,000 in their first 90 days.
-If you meet the spending requirements, you’ll can also get the Alaska Airlines Companion Fare for just $121 ($99 fare plus taxes and fees from just $22).
+New Alaska Airlines Business cardholders can get 50,000 bonus miles plus $100 statement credit after spending $3,000 or more in purchases in their first 90 days.
+If you meet the spending requirements, you’ll also get a $100 statement credit and the Alaska Airlines Companion Fare for just $122 ($99 fare plus taxes and fees from just $23).
 The Companion Fare gives you one round-trip coach ticket when you travel with another person on a paid published coach airfare on the same itinerary, booked at the same time.

-Based on The Points Guy’s latest valuations—which value Alaska Airlines miles at an average of 1.8 cents per point—the Alaska Airlines Visa Business Card’s intro offer is worth around $720 by our estimates.
-Plus, the $2,000 spending requirement shouldn’t be an issue if you’re a frequent traveler.
+Based on Bankrate’s latest points and miles valuations, Alaska Airlines miles are worth an average of 1.1 cents per point.
+So the Alaska Airlines Visa Business Card’s intro offer is worth around $550 by our estimates.
+Plus, the $3,000 spending requirement shouldn’t be an issue if you’re a frequent traveler.

-While this is a drop from the card’s previous offer in terms of the miles offered (the previous limited-time offer came with 60,000 bonus miles and the Companion Fare after a $3,000 spend in the first 90 days), it’s still impressive since it includes a low-cost Companion Fare right off the bat.
+The card previously offered 70,000 bonus miles and the Companion Fare after a $4,000 spend in the first 90 days, making the current slightly less impressive, but a bit easier to attain.
+It still carries plenty of value, especially since it includes a $100 statement credit and still comes with the Companion Fare.
 Most airline credit cards that offer airline companion passes make it harder to get this perk in your first year.
 For example, the Delta SkyMiles® Reserve American Express Card makes you wait until your first anniversary — after you’ve paid your $550 annual fee — before you can get the companion certificate.
 And other cards with low annual fees, like the British Airways Visa Signature® Card*, won’t hand over a companion certificate until you’ve reached a much higher spending requirement ($30,000 for the British Airways card).

-When it comes to earning rewards, the Alaska Airlines Business card’s rewards program is far from impressive.
-That’s because, like many airline credit cards, the Alaska Airlines Business card only offers an elevated rewards rate on purchases made with the airline.
+When it comes to earning rewards, the Alaska Airlines Business card’s rewards program is not the best and not the worst.
+That’s because, like many airline credit cards, the Alaska Airlines Business card only offers a decently high rewards rate on purchases made with the airline.